Jammasanju/coding-questions/README.md

-# some LEETCODE coding-questions including premium questions also
+# some coding examples like leetcode premium questions